molpopgen/md2Canvas/README.md

   This approach lets you generate dozens or hundreds of permutations of a single question!
 * You can use Python to generate graphics for the questions.
+* For many faculty and students, we can leverage skills we've already developed
+  elsewhere: Python programming, content generation via markdown, and using version control software are daily activities for many of us.

 The disadvantages are: